Printmaking: Giclée

 Giclée (pron.: /ʒiːˈkleɪ/ zhee-KLAY or /dʒiːˈkleɪ/), is a neologism coined in 1991 by printmaker Jack Duganne for digital prints made on inkjet printers.
-Originally associated with early dye-based printers it is now more often refers to pigment-based prints.
+Originally associated with early dye-based printers, it now more often refers to pigment-based prints.
 The word is based on the French word gicleur, which means "nozzle".
 Today fine art prints produced on large format ink-jet machines using the CcMmYK color model are generally called "Giclée".

 Foil imaging

 In art, foil imaging is a printmaking technique made using the Iowa Foil Printer, developed by Virginia A. Myers from the commercial foil stamping process.
 This uses gold leaf and acrylic foil in the printmaking process.

 Direct-to-garment printing (DTG printing)

 Direct-to-garment printing (DTG) is a process of printing on textiles using specialized aqueous ink jet technology.
 DTG printers typically have a platen designed to hold the garment in a fixed position, and the printer inks are jetted or sprayed onto the textile by the print head.